What are the differences behind Champagne vs. Sparkling Wines?

 - Cork and Bottle Age – This last step is corking the bottle, adding the wire cage enclosures and foil.

-Let’s outline the steps in the Charmat Method
+The steps in the Charmat Method:

 The Charmat Method can be known as the Tank Method or Cuve Close.
 This method is less labor intensive, quicker and cheaper than the traditional method of production.
 These are the steps involved.

-- Third step – Once the wine reaches 5 psi atmospheres of pressure the wine is chilled down to stop fermentation.
+- Third step – Once the wine reaches 5 psi atmospheres of pressure the wine is chilled down to stop the fermentation.

 - Final – The wine is then filtered and bottled straight out of the tank.